KiranSg-coder/Permimum-Dating-app/README.md

 # Premium Mobile Dating App UI

 Welcome to the repository for the Premium Mobile Dating App UI, a project completed as part of a coding assignment.
-This mobile app is designed using React Native and incorporates features inspired by popular dating apps, with a unique touch to showcase creativity and coding skills.
+This mobile app is designed using ReactJS and incorporates features inspired by popular dating apps, with a unique touch to showcase creativity and coding skills.

 ## Screenshots